pupeno/prerenderer/README.md

 ## Changelog

 ### v0.2.0
+- Added an option to specify the working directory for the JavaScript engine.
 - Added Function to stop JavaScript engine.
 - Renamed run to start! to match stop!
 - Added option :noop-when-stopped that will make prerenderer just issue a warning when the JavaScript engine is not